dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 room for flexibility: don't flesh out so many details if it's going to be a problem to be stuck with them.

+### Three-Dimensional Characters

 And so, to get "three-dimensional characters," I'll again return to category theory -- this time to **pullbacks**.
 It's more useful to let the reader construct their version of the character in their head because if you try to do it for them, it's going to feel forced and stilted.
+Try to avoid describing the events and details at the surface.

+So to sculpt these more authentic characters, you find that writers will mix one of two strategies.
+You'll find that both are necessary, though the first is much better IMO.
+First, they may strategically filter what is described at the surface and use that to allow you to imagine what must lie below.
+And secondly, they may attempt to directly describe the thoughts and inner feelings of the characters to articulate how a reader should perceive the surface details.
+This is necessary when you want to make sure that your reader is thinking about certain things when a scene is unfolding.
+It's like putting text in bold.
+Sometimes you want to do that.

+And you have to take the limitations of your medium into account.
+A movie only has a running time of 90 - 120 minutes, tops.
+You need to change how you develop your characters so you can do it faster, unless your character is already fairly well known, like a comic book superhero or something.

-Don't just describe the events and details at the surface.
-Refrain from expository dialogue, *especially if you're using it to expose emotional state!* LOL, definitely don't do that.
+But try to refrain from techniques like expository dialogue, *especially if you're using it to expose emotional state!* LOL, definitely don't do that.

 ### Pullbacks and Character Development

-So, use the category theory concept of [pullbacks](https://en.wikipedia.org/wiki/Pullback_(category_theory)).
+So, instead use the category theory concept of [pullbacks](https://en.wikipedia.org/wiki/Pullback_(category_theory)).
 And please note, this concept doesn't really map up one-to-one with the concept with category theory, but I think I can illustrate some important points about both by illustrating with this analogy.
+And yeh, it's abstract non-sense mathematic mumbo jumbo, but I can break it down.
+You'll see that it's simple and relevant.

 #### Pullback Diagram